9-1-1 In Washington Parish

 (4) “Referral method”, that is a telephone service that, upon the receipt of a telephone request for emergency services, provides the requesting party with the telephone number of the appropriate public safety agency or other provider of emergency services.

 The District in 1988 proposed that the parish law enforcement agencies adopt the direct dispatch method, that is, a telephone service to a centralized center providing for the dispatch of an appropriate emergency service unit upon receipt of a telephone request for such services and a decision as to the proper action to be taken.
 Each of the three law enforcement agencies in the parish, however, desired to continue answering the telephone calls for help.
-Thus, it was agreed by all agencies that the law enforcement would continue to answer the calls from citizens that lived in their area of responsibility and that the Communications District would ask the voters to approve a 9-1-1 fee that would be sufficient for to purchase, maintain, and upgrade the 9-1-1 equipment, as well as fulfill the District’s administrative functions, but not enough to employ 9-1-1 call takers or pay the police dispatchers to answer 9-1-1 calls.
+Thus, it was agreed by all agencies that the law enforcement would continue to answer the calls from citizens that lived in their area of responsibility and that the Communications District would ask the voters to approve a 9-1-1 fee that would be sufficient to establish an enhanced 9-1-1 system, as well as fulfill the District’s administrative functions, but not enough to employ 9-1-1 call takers or pay the police dispatchers to answer 9-1-1 calls.
 By all agencies participating with the agreed upon responsibilities, 9-1-1 was implemented at minimum cost to the citizens.

 Each public safety answering point would continue to be staffed by the respective agency’s dispatch personnel.
 These dispatch personnel were employed by their “home” agency who was responsible for their pay, performance, supervision, and training.
 This division of responsibilities, agreed to by all governing authorities, has been in effect since the very beginning of 9-1-1 in Washington Parish.
 Thus, in Washington Parish, there are no separate 9-1-1 call takers.
 The person that answers the 9-1-1 telephone call is the police dispatcher.